AndyWright360/Milestone-Project-1/README.md

 </details>

 - The booking input form laid out into two columns for wider desktop displays.
 This is reduced to a single column display on smaller tablet and phone displays.
 This provides the user with a visually appealing design regardless of the display used.

 - Labels are positioned above the input windows to avoid any confusion as to what information is required from the user.

 - A 'clear' button in provided as a fast re-set to any mistakes made by the user.

-- Upon successful sumbmission of the form the user will be taken to seperate page displaying a thank you message.
+- Upon successful submission of the form the user will be taken to separate page displaying a thank you message.
 This is to provide the user with feedback.

 #### **Contact Us**